mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

     css: style.css
 ---

+## Current courses

+I am currently the instructor for the following courses at McGill University:

+- MATH 533: Regression And Analysis of Variance.
+- MATH 525: Sampling Theory and Applications.

+The material for these courses can be found on the MyCourses website.

+## Older courses taught
-During my PhD, I have been a teaching assistant in bachelor and master's programs, for both mathematical and computer sciences oriented classes.

-The classes for which I have been a teaching assistant can be found below, for each academic year.
-The classes were given for a [master's degree of statistical modelling](https://lmb.univ-fcomte.fr/Master-Mathematiques-Appliquees) as well as a bachelor's degree in science.
+During my PhD, I have been a teaching assistant in bachelor's and master's programs, for both mathematical and computer sciences-oriented classes.
+The courses for which I have been a teaching assistant can be found below, for each academic year.
+The courses were given for a [master's degree in statistical modeling](https://lmb.univ-fcomte.fr/Master-Mathematiques-Appliquees) as well as a bachelor's degree in science.

 ### Courses taught in a Master of Science